abedick/hulk/README.md

-Hulk DoS tool - April 2019 Upate
+Hulk DoS tool - April 2019 Update
 =============

 The python version will not be changed in this fork.
 I have simply refactored the go version form what Grafov left.